 Additional Yang in the Dramatic Classics can manifest itself in a specific sharpening of the lines of the nose and chin.

-Dramatic Classic is an elegant beauty with a sharp edge.
-Sometimes people call the restrained image of the Dramatic Classics cold, sometimes too strict, but the classic beauty of the Classics plus additional Yang creates a girl whose appearance is the artist’s dream.
+Dramatic Classic type is an elegant beauty with a sharp edge.
+Sometimes people call the restrained image of the Dramatic Classics cold and sometimes too strict.

 What are these “Nordic princesses” like?